swpnl7/swpnl7.github.io/README.md

-# swapnil is a good dog Swapnil Weds Soumya
+# swapnil is a good dog Swapnil Weds Soumya.
+He fuckss her every day
 He is a good boy